HSandz/MACRec/readme.md

     - `tools/`: The configuration for each tool.
     - `training/`: Some configuration for the PPO or other RL algorithms training.
 - `ckpts/`: The checkpoint folder for PPO training.
+- `lightgcn/`: The LightGCN implementation for generating user/item embeddings.
+    - `config.yaml`: The configuration file for LightGCN training and evaluation.
+    - `run.py`: The main file to run LightGCN training and evaluation.
+    - `saved/`: The model checkpoint folder for LightGCN.
+    - `output/`: The output folder for LightGCN, including the user/item embeddings and ID mapping files.
 - `data/`: The dataset folder which contains both the raw and preprocessed data.
 - `log/`: The log folder.
 - `run/`: The evaluation result folder.